-Using a commercial nail polish drying spray or drops will cut your wait time in half.
+Using commercial nail polish drying drops will cut your wait time in half.
 These products not only help dry the paint faster but also make your nails look super shiny.
 They also nourish and condition the skin around your cuticles.

 As opposed to thick coats, applying several thin coats of nail polish gives your nails time to dry quickly in between applications.
 It also leaves you with a more even finish.
 Although it might seem like your manicure is taking forever, it really isn’t.
 You’re actually cutting the overall drying time way shorter.